 - Add gelatin and let soften.

 - Meanwhile, bring 2 cups of water to a simmer.
 Stir in salt and allow to dissolve.

 - Place 60 drops of essential oils to each jar.
-Add 6 drops of gel food coloring.
+Add 6 food coloring if desired.

-- Stir into each jar to evenly disperse oils and food coloring.
+- Stir each jar to evenly disperse oils and food coloring.